WHO and UNICEF estimates of national immunization coverage, 2012 revision (completed July 2013)

 IntroductionThe review of national immunization coverage has produced figures indicating the status of immunization in each country at the beginning of the new millennium.
 This will guide national and global efforts to further reduce the morbidity, disability and mortality associated with vaccine-preventable diseases.

 BackgroundSince June 2000, the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF) have conducted annual reviews of national immunization coverage.
 Immunization coverage estimates are used for a variety of purposes: to monitor the performance of immunization services at local, national and international levels; to guide polio eradication, measles control and maternal and neonatal tetanus elimination; to identify areas of weak system performance that may require extra resources and focused attention; and as one indicator when deciding whether to introduce a new vaccine.
-Coverage levels with diphtheria-tetanus-pertussis vaccine (DPT) are considered one of the best indicators of health system performance.
+Coverage levels with diphtheria-tetanus-pertussis containing vaccine (DTP) are considered one indicator of health system performance.

 This review relies on the following data:

-The attached graphs and data tables show the national coverage levels for each vaccine for the period from 2000 through 2011 (see guide).
-Owing to evolving methodology and revisions of the time series, comparisons with previously reported data are not advised.
+The attached graphs and data tables show the national coverage levels for each vaccine for the period from 2001 through 2012 (see guide).
+Owing to evolving methodology and revisions of the time series, the data in the 2012 revision supersede all historical data previously published.

 *1. Burton A, Kowalski R, Gacic-Dobo M, Karimov R, Brown D. A Formal Representation of the WHO and UNICEF Estimates of National Immunization Coverage: A Computational Logic Approach.
 PLoS ONE.
 2012;7(10):e47806.